Frequently Asked Questions

 Q: I want my teeth to be whiter.
 Do you recommend at-home whitening?

 A: Dentist-directed, at-home whitening is an effective way of brightening your smile.
-Dr. Doyon customizes the treatment to ensure your happiness with the results.
+Dr. Miedema customizes the treatment to ensure your happiness with the results.
 Your home-whitening kit involves a special tray that is customized to fit over your teeth.
 You will also receive prescription whitening gel, which is inserted into the tray before you wear it.
 Dr. Miedema gives you detailed instructions about how long you should wear the tray each day, and you should expect the entire home whitening process to take between two and four weeks, leaving you with a dazzling smile.